Patagonia R1 TechFace Hoody

 Hood

-The R1 TechFace’s hood is quite versatile: It's designed to fit close to the head when cinched and can easily (and comfortably) be worn under a climbing or ski helmet.
-However, I found it was also large and elastic enough to stretch over an alpine climbing or even low-profile ski helmet, although it can restrict movement at the neck while fully zipped (undoing the main zip a couple inches helps).
-Additionally, the hood features a laminated visor that does a nice job keeping moisture out of my eyes.
-And as far as adjustability goes, the hood sports three drawcords (note: The latest version has just one) for dialing in fit, which allow for great customization but can be tough to toggle with gloves on.
+The hood on the R1 TechFace is quite versatile: It's designed to fit close to the head when cinched and can easily (and comfortably) be worn under a climbing or ski helmet.
+However, I found it was also large and elastic enough to stretch over an alpine climbing or even low-profile ski helmet, although it can restrict movement at the neck when fully zipped (undoing the main zip a couple inches helps).
+Additionally, the hood features a laminated visor that does a nice job keeping moisture out of the eyes.
+And as far as adjustability goes, the hood sports a single drawcord at the back for dialing in fit.
+It’s worth noting that the prior version had two more drawcords at the base of the collar for tweaking the aperture, but I found that the single cord still allowed for great customization.
+The toggle is small and located underneath a protective “garage,” however, so it can be difficult to manipulate when wearing gloves.

 Storage: Pockets

-The R1 TechFace Hoody comes decently equipped for stashing the essentials with two large hand pockets and one small internal chest pocket.
-(Note: Patagonia moved the chest pocket to the exterior with the 2024 update, which we're happy to see, as internal zippers are more of hassle to access and toggle under a sternum strap or while wearing gloves.).
-The hand pockets are placed high enough to allow access while wearing a climbing harness or backpack hipbelt, and the chest pocket is ideal for stowing smaller items that you don’t need frequent access to, such as car keys (this reduces the risk of losing critical items in the backcountry).
+The R1 TechFace Hoody comes decently equipped for stashing the essentials with two large hand pockets and one external chest pocket.
+(Note: The prior version had an internal chest pocket, but we prefer the external positioning for ease of access when wearing a pack or gloves.)
+The hand pockets are placed high enough to allow access while wearing a climbing harness or backpack hipbelt, and the chest pocket proved to be an ideal spot for stashing my fly box (it’s also big enough for a phone).

 Reaching into one of the R1 TechFace's large and harness-friendly hand pockets | Credit: Brian McCurdy